Denver Prenuptial Agreement Attorney

 - Spousal maintenance

 When a court is examining whether a prenuptial agreement was entered into voluntarily, many factors, including timing and the opportunity for reflection and legal representation prior to signing will be considered.
-Both parties should have the chance to consult with a family law attorney and the opportunity to consider and negotiate any changes before signing an agreement.
+Both parties should have the chance to consult with a Denver family law lawyer and the opportunity to consider and negotiate any changes before signing an agreement.
 Colorado law upholds the notion that premarital agreements are binding and enforceable, so long as they are entered into voluntarily and after adequate disclose of resources and debt.
 A divorce court is much more likely to enforce a premarital agreement that has been openly negotiated with the assistance of attorneys than one in which a party with greater financial resources simply presents an agreement to be signed to an unrepresented and less well-off fiancé.

 Disclosure of Assets & Liabilities